-The findings from the previous Opioid TEP report suggested that priority gap measures that should be included in this framework comprise those related to specialty populations that involve those with a history of criminal justice involvement.
-Moreover, the Opioids and Behavioral Health Committee experts commented on this issue throughout their discussions of polysubstance abuse involving SSSOs among individuals with BH conditions.
+The findings from the previous Opioid TEP report suggested that the priority gap measures that should be included in this framework comprise those related to specialty populations that involve those with a history of criminal justice involvement.
+Moreover, the Opioids and Behavioral Health Committee experts commented on this issue throughout their discussions of polysubstance abuse involving SSSOs among individuals with behavioral health conditions.

 Data challenges most significantly affect quality measures that could prospectively connect criminal justice and healthcare collaborations.
-For example, the Committee commented that most governmental agency data collection (such as Department of Justice data collection) is very limited and only addresses federal settings.
+For example, the Committee commented that most governmental agency data collection (e.g., Department of Justice data collection) is very limited and only addresses federal settings.

-The Committee further emphasized that measures for incarceration settings and reentry would be likely to make significant contributions to abating opioid misuse and relapse but require incentives and face basic data collection issues.
-It was noted by the Committee that many people "treat" their own behavioral health conditions by self-medicating, which sometimes results in their entry to the criminal justice system where officers are often not equipped to handle behavioral health issues.
+The Committee further emphasized that measures for incarceration settings and re-entry would be likely to make significant contributions to abating opioid and other SUD misuse and relapse, but they require incentives and face basic data collection issues.
+It was noted by the Committee that many people "treat" their own behavioral health conditions by self-medicating, which sometimes results in their entry to the criminal justice system, where officers are often not equipped to handle behavioral health issues.
 While some people may begin treatment for behavioral health conditions while incarcerated, many never do.
-Jails and prisons often take an abstinence only approach to managing OUD rather than using treatment modalities that are known to be effective, including medication-assisted treatment (MAT)-the use of medications in combination with counseling and behavioral therapies, which is effective in the treatment of OUD and can help some people to sustain recovery.
-Studies have suggested that use MAT treatment initiation while incarcerated is effective in promoting long-term recovery from OUD.22
+Jails and prisons often take an abstinence-only approach to managing OUD and SUD rather than using treatment modalities that are known to be effective, including medication-assisted treatment (MAT)-the use of medications in combination with counseling and behavioral therapies, which is effective in the treatment of OUD and can help some people sustain recovery.
+Studies have suggested that use of MAT treatment initiation while incarcerated is effective in promoting long-term recovery from OUD.22